The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

-\fi A maximum matching in \cref{step:max-matching-G-X} can be computed by repeatedly matching a free leaf to its neighbor and by removing both vertices from the graph (thus effectively applying \cref{rule:deg-zero-one-vertices} to~$G-X$).
-By \cref{lem:rule-deg-0-1-2-restricted-lin-time}, this can be done in linear time. \iflong
+A maximum matching~$M_{G-X}$ in \cref{step:max-matching-G-X} can be computed by repeatedly matching a free leaf to its neighbor and by removing both vertices from the graph (thus effectively applying \cref{rule:deg-zero-one-vertices} to~$G-X$).
+Clearly, this can be done in linear time.

-\fi \cref{step:only-leaves-free} can be done in~$O(n)$ time by traversing each tree in~$M_{G-X}$ in a BFS manner starting from the root: If a visited inner vertex~$v$ is free, then observe that all children are matched since~$M_{G-X}$ is maximum.
+\cref{step:only-leaves-free} can be done in~$O(n)$ time by traversing each tree in~$G-X$ in a BFS manner starting from the root: If a visited inner vertex~$v$ is free, then observe that all children are matched since~$M_{G-X}$ is maximum.
 Pick an arbitrary child~$u$ of~$v$ and match it with~$v$.
 The vertex~$w$ that was previously matched to~$u$ is now free and since it is a child of~$u$, it will be visited in the future.
-Observe that \cref{step:max-matching-G-X,step:only-leaves-free} do not change the graph but only the auxiliary matching~$M_{G-X}$, and thus these steps are correct.
+Observe that \cref{step:max-matching-G-X,step:only-leaves-free} do not change the graph but only the auxiliary matching~$M_{G-X}$, and thus the first three steps are correct.
+The next observation summarizes the short discussion above.